At the Vanguard

 Jeanelle K. Hope is Caterpillar Curator of Innovation and Entrepreneurship, NMAAHC

-Marion McGee is program partnership manager, Office of Strategic Partnerships, NMAAHC
+Marion McGee is Program Partnership manager, Office of Strategic Partnerships, NMAAHC

 Table of contents